livechat/livechat-public-docs/visitor-sdk/_callbacks.md

-# Callbacks - test sync - poprawka w PR w dest
+# Callbacks - test sync - test55

 Callbacks let you bind a custom JavaScript function to an event.
 For example, your function can be executed every time agent's message has been received.